agmbk/Aribnb_first-react-proj/README.md

 # Aribnb website in reactJS

-This is a proof of competence, and my first reactJS experience The application is composed of locations, a caroussel of images, with data underneath such as prices and dates
+This is a proof of competence for a client, and my first reactJS experience The application is composed of locations, a caroussel of images, with data underneath such as prices and dates

 ## The react app